-All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2022 and are aware of the safeguarding link to other policies relating to their daily practice.
-Documents for staff and new inductees include Part 1, KCSIE 2022 - staff sign a log, acknowledging that they have read it and understand what this means to them in their daily practice.
+All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2023 and are aware of the safeguarding link to other policies relating to their daily practice.

+Documents for staff and new inductees include Part 1, KCSIE 2023 - staff sign a log, acknowledging that they have read it and understand what this means to them in their daily practice.
+They also complete LGfl online KCSIE quizzes.
 This is informed by weekly staff briefings, staff code of conduct, behaviour policy, responding to children who may be missing from education, the role of the DSL, this Safeguarding Policy as well as child-on-child abuse and child-on-child sexual violence and sexual harassment.

-All staff receive appropriate safeguarding training (including online safety) at induction and this training is regularly updated.
+All staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - see para 142 for further information and Filtering and Monitoring Standards).
+This training takes place at induction and is regularly updated.
 In addition, all staff should receive safeguarding and child protection (including online safety) updates as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.

 At St. Margaret's C.E.
-Junior School C.E.
-Junior School we have a robust Safeguarding training schedule for all staff, which is monitored by the DSL.
-All staff receive Level 1 Safeguarding training, as required in KCSIE 2022 and receive regular updates through staff meetings, briefings, emails etc. to develop and support robust safeguarding practices amongst all staff.
+Junior School, we have a robust Safeguarding training schedule for all staff, which is monitored by the DSL.
+All staff receive Level 1 Safeguarding training, as required in KCSIE 2023, and receive regular updates through staff meetings, briefings, emails etc. to develop and support robust safeguarding practices amongst all staff.
 Key staff undertake further training e.g. DSL Level 4 and Safer Recruitment.
 The DSL holds weekly staff briefings to keep staff up to date and to deliver training and refreshers on all areas of KCSIE throughout the year.

-All staff know who the DSL/DDSL is, and as well as being the expert in this field, are there to support staff, volunteers, and Governing body.
+All staff know who the DSL/DDSL is, and understand that as well as being the expert in this field, they are there to support staff, volunteers, and Governing body.